UBC-MDS/exploratory-data-viz/chapters/en/module2.md

 ---
-title: 'Module 2: Visual Encoding Xhannels'
+title: 'Module 2: Visual Encoding Channels'
 description:
   'In this module we will be learning about the most and least effective ways to encode and present data graphically.'
 prev: ../../module1